Passport Facts | Kids World Travel Guide | Last updated: 16 January 2020

 When travelling abroad, the most important item to take along is the passport.
-Remember that for most countries your passport must remain valid until three (often six) months upon arrival in the foreign country and the passport usually must have at least two blank pages to allow border control to put their stamps in.
+Remember that for most countries your passport must remain valid at least until three (often six) months upon arrival in the foreign country and the passport usually must have at least two blank pages to allow border control to put their stamps in.

 But let's start with some explanations and then read through our fascinating fun facts about passports.